Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 | Lightstreamer (jsonpatch)         | 20M | 40M | 60M | 99M | 195M | 394M | 482M | 605M | 655G |
 *bit/s*

+## Conclusions

+Few headlines emerged form the tests:

+ __Key-based Filtering:__ By including a key value in each message sent to Kafka, Lightstreamer clients can subscribe to specific items associated with particular keys.
+This allows clients to receive only the messages relevant to their subscribed keys, reducing network bandwidth usage and processing overhead.

+ __Efficient Message Processing:__ Compared to a traditional approach with generic Kafka clients where all messages from a topic are sent to all connected clients, forcing each client to filter them based on a key, the Lightstreamer Kafka Connector operates differently.
+It acts as a single client for the Kafka broker, receiving each message only once.
+The connector then efficiently distributes messages to relevant clients based on their specific requests, resulting in more efficient message handling and reduced latency.

+ __JSON Serialization with Key:__ Serializing JSON messages in Kafka with associated keys enables more granular data distribution and processing.

+ __Dynamic Data Updates:__ In real-world scenarios where JSON data structures contain numerous fields, transmitting only the changed fields allows for dynamic updates to be efficiently propagated to clients without unnecessary data overhead.

+ __Selective Field Transmission:__ In addition, the Lightstreamer client can further optimize bandwidth usage by subscribing to only a subset of the available fields, selecting only those actually required for its operations.
+This approach would result in additional resources savings.

 ## Useful links

 - Lightstreamer Server download page: [https://lightstreamer.com/download/](https://lightstreamer.com/download/)
 - Lightstreamer Kafka Connector: [https://github.com/Lightstreamer/Lightstreamer-kafka-connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector)
 - Apache Kafka: [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)
+- The specialized version of [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark)

 ## Contributing
 We welcome contributions from the community!
-If you encounter any issues, have feature requests, or would like to contribute enhancements to the benchmarking tool, please see the Contribution Guidelines for instructions on how to get involved.
+If you encounter any issues, have feature requests, or would like to contribute enhancements to the benchmarking tool, please let us know.